falconmick/tdd-demo/slides.md

 # Detroit

 <!--
-Detroit supposedly came out of location of the C3 project, the Chrysler Comprehensive Compensation Project, a payroll re-write being taken on notably by Kent Beck in which he founded extreme programming and went on to develop both the books Extreme Programming Explained and Test-Driven Development by Example, of which that last book is coined as the origin of Detroit School.
+the Detroit location came out of the C3 project, the Chrysler Comprehensive Compensation Project to be more precise, a payroll re-write being taken on by a team including notably Kent Beck in which he founded extreme programming and went on to develop both the books Extreme Programming Explained and Test-Driven Development by Example, of which that last book is coined as the origin of Detroit School.
 -->